 We are Johnny and Deb Wray.
-Nearly six years ago we moved permanently onto the farm to live a life of hospitality to friends and strangers, and to raise and offer the finest grass-fed beef for sale.
+Ten years ago we moved permanently onto the farm to live a life of hospitality to friends and strangers, and to raise and offer the finest grass-fed beef for sale.

 I dislike the thought that some animal has been made miserable to feed me.
 If I am going to eat meat, I want it to be from an animal that has lived a pleasant, uncrowded life outdoors, on bountiful pasture, with good water nearby and trees for shade.— Wendell Berry, from What Are People For?